"I didn't even see him..."

 - Between 2008 and 2012, 3,581 motorcycles were involved in casualty collisions.
 These collisions resulted in 155 deaths and 3,703 injuries.

 - In Alberta, wearing a helmet is the law when you are on a motorcycle.
 Head injury is a leading cause of death in motorcycle crashes.
-A rider without a helmet is 40% more likely to incur a fatal injury in a crash than a helmeted rider.
+A rider without a helmet is 40 per cent more likely to incur a fatal injury in a crash than a helmeted rider.